Table of contents:

 In a hurry?
 Skip ahead to the section detailing the methods to use to stop websites from selling your personal information.

 Most of us realize that companies are collecting and selling our data every time we visit their websites.
 But we may not realize to what extent it is happening.
 Also, we don’t even know who these companies are that are collecting and selling our personal information.
 There are hundreds of companies collecting and selling our personal data.
 The importance of stopping these websites from selling your personal data must be realized.
+It’s time to stop companies from selling your personal data.

 Companies are collecting and selling information about you.
 They want to know what you buy online, where you go online, and even what you look at online.
 There must be a way to stop websites from selling your personal data.
 When we visit websites we are continually giving away precious data for free.
 The data includes images we upload of our family and pets, the search terms we use on Google, and our location at the time we do any of these things.